FlowFuse/flowfuse/docs/admin/licensing.md

 ## Open-Source

-FlowForge is Open Source and is free to use.
+FlowForge's open-source edition is free to use.
 It is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Features